 Exposing the mullahs’ nuclear weapons program- An unrelenting untold undertaking by the Resistance

 Developing or procuring nuclear weapons is a key pillar of the Iranian regime’s survival strategy.
-The Khomeini regime initially declared it would not pursue nuclear energy, and it abandoned elements of the existing nuclear program such as the Bushehr nuclear power plant, which was already under construction by German firms at the time of the Shah.
+The Iranian regime initially declared it would not pursue nuclear energy, and it abandoned elements of the existing nuclear program, such as the Bushehr nuclear power plant, which was already under construction by German firms at the time of the Shah.

 However, the mullahs soon realized that a young and vibrant Iranian society and a burgeoning democratic opposition represented serious challenges to their backward rule.
 Unable to lead Iran and manage a population that was newly freed from monarchist oppression, the mullahs adopted a new strategy that ultimately led them to pursue nuclear weapons technology as an insurance policy against their eventual downfall.

-First, though, they instigated war and strife in neighboring countries on the pretense of exporting the revolution.
-This was accompanied by severe repression at home, under the banner of religious authorities.
+First, they instigated war and strife in neighboring countries under the pretense of exporting the revolution.
+This was accompanied by severe repression at home under the banner of religious authorities.
 The pursuit of nuclear weapons capability formed the last of three pillars that the regime’s key officials deemed necessary to maintain their grip on power.

 Nuclear weapons would also support the regime’s pursuit of regional hegemony and its intention to blackmail foreign interlocutors, secure economic and political concessions, and force international acceptance of the mullahs’ rule.

-The role of Iranian resistance in revealing the regime’s nuclear program
+The role of the Iranian resistance in revealing the regime’s nuclear program

 Those warnings concern various aspects of the nuclear project, including enrichment, bomb components, and missile delivery systems.
-The MEK’s information leads to no other conclusion than that The regime has worked systematically on various stages of weaponization, with the goal of obtaining both a nuclear warhead and the means of delivering it to distant foreign adversaries.
+The MEK’s information leads to no other conclusion than that The regime has worked systematically on various stages of weaponization, intending to obtain both a nuclear warhead and the means of delivering it to distant foreign adversaries.

 International attention to those findings has been inconsistent, but various experts on Iranian affairs and intelligence gathering have highlighted the value of the Resistance as a source of information about developments that may be occurring outside of public view from the West.